 OUSD affirms a strong commitment to full transparency.
 All protocol allocations, interest rates, and capital flows can be tracked via the platform’s dedicated analytics page.

 Farming with stablecoins in DeFi arguably offers one of the safest ways to earn passive returns in crypto for both retail and institutional investors.
+With a current APYs between 3% to 5%, OUSD offers some of the highest risk-adjusted stablecoin interest on-chain.

 While centralized exchanges (CEXs) also offer stablecoin staking with high yield, using such services can be incredibly inefficient.
 Users need to surrender control of their funds with hard lockups, making it difficult to stay agile in a volatile space.
 Further, users have no say or line of light into how their funds are being managed while staked on a centralized platform.